-- Explaining the recommendations for proposed accommodations and modifications that will allow the student to be educated in the LRE; - Explaining the recommendations regarding proposed annual goals and benchmarks/short-term objectives; - Actively participating in discussion and finalizing General Considerations (IEP Section 7), Areas of Need (IEP Section 9), Accommodations/Modifications (IEP Section 10), Specialized Instruction (IEP Section 11) and Curriculum, Grades, Promotion, and Graduation (IEP Section 13), and, as appropriate, the Functional Behavioral Assessment/Behavior Intervention Plan (FBA/BIP), and Transition Plan (IEP Section 8); - Actively participating in discussion and ensuring Language (IEP Section 6), Placement in the Least Restrictive Environment (IEP Section 12), Extended School Year (IEP Section 14), Transportation (IEP Section 15) and Procedural Safeguards (IEP Section 5) are completed; and - Finalizing evaluation reports (e.g., RSP evaluations, Learning Environment Interventions (LEI), Learning Environment Screening (LES), etc.) by the conclusion of the meeting.
+- Sharing information regarding the student's present levels of academic achievement and functional performance in relationship to the general education curriculum, including specific progress toward IEP goals; - Describing the student's learning style(s) and strategies that have been utilized with them, behavior and attendance data, as well as other relevant information regarding the student; - Explaining the recommendations for proposed accommodations and modifications that will allow the student to be educated in the LRE; - Explaining the recommendations regarding proposed annual goal(s) and benchmarks; - Actively participating in discussion and finalizing General Considerations (Section 7), Areas of Need (Section 9), Accommodations/Modifications (Section 10), Specialized Instruction (Section 11), Curriculum, Grades, Promotion, and Graduation (Section 13), and, as appropriate, the Functional Behavioral Assessment/Behavior Intervention Plan (FBA/BIP) and Transition Plan (Section 8); - Actively participating in discussion and ensuring IEP Team (Section 4), Procedural Safeguards (Section 5), Language (Section 6), Placement in the Least Restrictive Environment (Section 12), Extended School Year (Section 14), and Transportation (Section 15) are completed; and - Finalizing evaluation reports (e.g., RSP evaluations, Learning Environment Interventions (LEI), Learning Environment Screening (LES), etc.) by the conclusion of the meeting.

-Following the IEP meeting, the special education teacher and/or related service provider(s) are responsible for:
+Following the IEP meeting, the special education teacher and/or RSP(s) are responsible for:

-- Reviewing the IEP and understanding responsibilities for implementation; - Implementing the IEP by providing direct instruction and/or consultative services in the appropriate setting for the prescribed minutes as outlined in the IEP; - Communicating and collaborating with other service providers, including general education teachers, on a regular basis; - Documenting service delivery and collaboration (i.e., RSP progress notes, teacher collaboration logs, etc.); - Collecting evidence/data regarding progress toward goals and objectives/benchmarks, as indicated by the evaluation criteria and evaluation procedures of each goal; - Measuring the student's specific progress and documenting it on the IEP Report Card each quarter; - Documenting service delivery; - Establishing and maintaining effective and positive communication with parents/guardians; and - Informing the local school district representative if there is a need for an IEP revision prior to an annual review.
+- Reviewing the IEP and understanding responsibilities for implementation; - Arrange staff training (e.g., paraprofessional, AT/AAC, etc.), as appropriate; - Implementing the IEP by providing direct instruction and/or consultative services in the appropriate setting for the prescribed minutes as outlined in the IEP; - Communicating and collaborating with other service providers, including general education teachers, on a regular basis: - Documenting service delivery and collaboration (i.e., RSP progress notes, teacher collaboration logs, etc.); - Collecting evidence/data regarding progress toward goals and objectives/benchmarks, as indicated by the evaluation criteria and evaluation procedures of each goal; - Measuring the student's specific progress and documenting it on the IEP Report Card each quarter; - Establishing and maintaining effective and positive communication with parents/guardians; and